The Role of Mindset in Literary Translation

 Literary translation is a creative work, a voyage in length of life where nothing ever gets clear.
 And only those who are willing to learn, daily, are going to stay afloat during these stormy days of work.
 There is no one right way but many and the ability correctly to choose between them is what makes a good translation.

-Also, if you find this post interesting and useful, don’t forget to support me by clicking the 'like' button below and maybe share it with your friends on twitter.
+That's all from me today.
+If you find this post interesting and useful, don’t forget to support me by clicking the 'like' button below and maybe share it with your friends on social media.